So you’re looking for the best lats workout?

-- I’ve seen the biggest gains using heavier weight for lat based movements.
+- I’ve seen the biggest gains using heavier weight for lat exercises.

 - Overworking your lats will result in rounded or protracted shoulders.

-- Hand position (palms up or down) makes a difference, but distance from center has minimal impact on lat involvement.
+- Hand position (palms up or down) makes a difference, but distance from center has minimal impact on lat involvement in latissimus dorsi exercises.

-- The ten exercises listed are more than enough to build a great set of lats.
+- The 10 lats exercises listed are more than enough to build a great set of lats.

 Onward to a stronger more attractive back…